 In trading, there also can be hairline cracks.
 They are called human emotions.
 If they are not brought under control, the performance crashes in the long run.
 I claim that every successful trader has learned to control his emotions.
 If he doesn’t, he will not be successful.
 Any good beginner’s book on trading devotes about a third of its length to this subject.

 An algorithm has no emotions.
 It does what it is programmed to do.
 If the programming is correct, the algorithm is successful and the performance does not crash.
 Just like the round windows in the plane.

 Wikifolio is a platform for social trading.
 Here, traders can try out new strategies, collect followers and even have a certificate issued so that others can participate in their performance.
-The trader also earns money with investment of others, but only if he makes a profit himself in his portfolio.
-And those are the best conditions for a win-win situation between trader and investor.
+The trader also earns money with the investment of others, but only if he makes a profit in his own portfolio.
+This are the best conditions one can get for a win-win situation between trader and investor.

 If you want to know more about Wikifolio, have a look at their FAQ.
 There you will find all the information you need about this platform.

-So you’ve read everything on this site and now you’re wondering: this guy has found a method to let other traders work for him.
-With that, he has a return of more than 20% per year.
+So maybe you’ve read everything on this site, and now you’re wondering: this guy has a method to let other traders work for him, resulting in a return of more than 20% per year.
 If I understand correctly, he has had a certificate issued via this platform, Wikifolio.
 There, others can also invest money and participate in his returns.
 That’s great.
 Why the hell doesn’t he shout that from the rooftops?
 So many other people could be interested in and want to join.